 The train with the Skytop observation car "Cedar Rapids" crossing the Cedar River in Cedar Rapids.

 We went by the Cedar Rapids barbecue event which was occurring this weekend.

 Passing through downtown Cedar Rapids.

-The train has reached IC Junction.
+We reached IC Junction.

-The Quaker Oats Plant in Cedar Rapids.
+The Quaker Oats plant.

-Entering the UP North Yard.
+Entering North Yard.

-This picture shows the train car Cedar Rapids in Cedar Rapids.
+This picture shows the observation car "Cedar Rapids" in its namesake city.

-The north end of the Quaker Oats Yard.
+The north end of the Quaker Oats yard.

 Leaving Cedar Rapids.